Japan's first passenger plane in 50 years makes maiden flight

 The Mitsubishi Regional Jet (MRJ) successfully completed a 1.5-hour return flight from Nagoya Airport to test Mitsubishi Aircraft Corp's ability to bring the 100-seat class plane into service after three years of delays.

-The unit of Mitsubishi Heavy Industries (7011.T), which built the World War Two-era Zero fighter, is hoping the $47-million regional jet will help it oust Canada's Bombardier Inc (BBDb.TO) as the world's second-biggest maker of smaller passenger jets behind Brazil's Embraer SA (EMBR3.SA).
+The unit of Mitsubishi Heavy Industries, which built the World War Two-era Zero fighter, is hoping the $47-million (£30.92 million) regional jet will help it oust Canada's Bombardier Inc as the world's second-biggest maker of smaller passenger jets behind Brazil's Embraer SA.

 The MRJ turboprop is Japan's first commercial passenger aircraft since the 64-seat YS-11 turboprop entered service 50 years ago.

-The first MRJ is slated for delivery in June 2017 to Japan's biggest carrier, ANA Holdings (9202.T).
+The first MRJ is slated for delivery in June 2017 to Japan's biggest carrier, ANA Holdings.
 Mitsubishi aims eventually to sell more than 2,000 aircraft in the competitive 70-90-seat mini-segment, currently led by Bombardier.

-So far it has secured 223 firm orders, most recently in January when Japan Airlines (9201.T) asked for 32 planes.
-The biggest single order, for up to 200 aircraft, was from U.S. regional airline group SkyWest Inc (SKYW.O).
+So far it has secured 223 firm orders, most recently in January when Japan Airlines asked for 32 planes.
+The biggest single order, for up to 200 aircraft, was from U.S. regional airline group SkyWest Inc.

 The flight captured attention as delegates were leaving the Dubai Airshow, where suppliers have been gearing up for new entrants to the jet market such as Japan, China and Russia.